-Alex Roddie reviews the Suunto 9 Baro Titanium as part of his test of the best GPS watches for hillwalkers
+Alex Roddie reviews the Suunto 9 Baro Titanium as part of his test of the best GPS watches for hillwalkers.

-The Suunto 9 Baro first came out in 2018, but has been reissued with a titanium shell and new strap.
+The Suunto 9 Baro GPS watch first came out in 2018, but has been reissued with a titanium shell and new strap.
 It remains a quality watch, durable and suitable for mountain use, but is still thick and bulky on the wrist.
 The screen is dim in anything less than full sun.
 It comes with a very good nylon strap, including an optional extension strap.

 Although it has a touchscreen, it can be entirely operated via buttons.
 In general it is easy to use.
 The interface is nice and simple, and hiking screens can be customised in the phone app.
 Operation feels less responsive than expected; it can be a bit slow to respond to swipes and taps.